justeeson/cse3902/SuperMario/README.txt

 Note:
 	Our Xml reader will not successfully construst the world, so we revised to a executable version.
 We will try to work it out during factoring.
+	We will need to revise the structure of data so that we can store useful information for drawing sprites as well as getting location of objects.